-The facility utilizes natural gas and recycled used oil (RUO) as fuel and the sulfur content does not exceed 1.5%.
-The facility does burn any hazardous waste nor does the RUO exceed the threshold for each containment listed below.
+The facility utilizes natural gas and has not utilized RUO in over 12 months.
+The facility does burn any hazardous waste nor does the RUO exceed the threshold for each containment listed below:

-5.0 2.0 ppmw

-2.0 nnmw

-ppinw

-10.0 ppmw

-100.0 ppmw

-1.0 ppmw

-4000.0 ppmw

-1.5 Weight %

-100.0 °F

-10.0 100.0 1.0 4000.0 1.5 100.0

 Contaminant Limit Units

+Arsenic 5.0 ppmw

+Cadmium 2.0 ppmw

+Chromium 10.0 ppmw

+Lead 100.0 ppmw

+PCBs 1.0 ppmw

+Total Halogens 4000.0 ppmw

+Sulfur 1.5 Weight %

+Minimum Flash Point 100.0 °F

 Maximum Ash Content 1.0 Weight %

-Acidity Minimum pH = 4 Maximum pH = 10 N/A
+Acidity Minimum pH = 4 Maximum pH = 10 N/A )

-The facility does not use waste materials containing asbestos per 40 CFR Part 61.
-The facility's average recycled asphalt pavement materials each month appears to vary between 20-35%.
-The 12-month rolling HMA paving material production averages approximately 300,000 tons (985,000-ton limit) with a 24-hour rolling total approximately between 300-400 tons/hr (650 tons/hr limit).
+The facility does not use waste materials - containing asbestos per 40 CFR Part 61.
+In addition, the facility's average recycled asphalt pavement materials vary each month between 20 - 35%.
+The 12-month rolling HMA paving material production averages between 300,000 - 400,000 tons (985,000-ton limit) with a 24-hour rolling total approximately between 300 - 400 tons/hr (650 tons/hr limit).

-Based on the inspection records review, the Compliance Monitoring Plan (CMP) for RUO is being implemented.
-The fugitive dust control plan consisting of the conditions detailing the site maintenance, management of on-site roadways, on-site management of haul vehicles, and the management of front-end loader operations is being implemented and maintained.
-The facility maintains the drum mix burners are tuned every paving season and verified every 500-hours of operation when CO readings are conducted.
+Based on the inspection records review, the facility has not used RUO, but past site inspections have confirmed the plan is being implemented and maintained.
+The fugitive dust control plan details the requirements for the site maintenance, management of on-site roadways, on-site management of haul vehicles, and the management of front-end loader operations all of which are being implemented and maintained.
+The facility maintains the drum mix burners and they are tuned every paving season and checked every 500-hours of operation when CO readings are conducted.
 The burner position is adjusted manually by staff and Rick indicated that it was set at a burner position of approximately 35%.

-The facility submitted an Emission Abatement Plan for Startup, Shutdown, and Malfunctions.
-It also details hot stops - hot starts should the silos become full, identification of supervisory and maintenance personnel, description of inspected items, replacement parts, baghouse variables and monitoring, corrective procedures and responsible persons, and drum mix and batch during normal startup procedures.
+The facility submitted an Emission Abatement Plan for Startup, Shutdown, and Malfunctions which details hot starts should the silos become full, the identification of supervisory and maintenance personnel, a description of inspected items, replacement parts, baghouse variables and monitoring, corrective procedures and responsible persons, and drum mix and batch during normal startup procedures.

-Fabric filter dust collectors are installed and maintained in a satisfactory manner and the pressure reading was approximately 3 inches of water column during the inspection.
+Fabric filter dust collectors are installed and maintained in a satisfactory manner and the pressure reading for the month of July was primarily 4 inches of water column.